Code-Institute-Submissions/Touchdown/README.md

 **Header**

 - **Title/Icon** is clearly displayed in a user-friendly and stylish format.
 On loading there is a short CSS animation.
-The football icon roates until the game is started.
+The football icon rotates until the game is started.
 - **Menu/Navbar** is clear and accessible.
-When hovered over the links are highlighted in green and the cursor point changes accordingly. e.g. How to Play has a ? cursor pointer.
+When hovered over the links are highlighted in green and the cursor point changes accordingly. e.g. How to Play has a '?' cursor pointer.
   - Difficulty opens a modal that allows the difficulty level to be set.
   - How to Play? - Lists the rules and explaination of the game via a modal
   - Contact Us - Displays an email contact form (linked through Email.JS) for the user to submit.